taurusilver7/taurusilver7/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 📍  I'm a full-stack web developer proficient in JavaScript and ReactJS, with working knowledge of backend frameworks like Express, Node(IDE), dev-tools like Firebase and cloud services like AWS, Heroku.
+- 📍  I'm a front-end web developer proficient in JavaScript and ReactJS, with working knowledge of backend frameworks like Express, Node(IDE), database management system in NO-SQL database (mongoDB) dev-tools like Firebase and cloud services like AWS, Heroku.
     I am adaptable and always up for learning a new technology and explore how it solves common problems!
 - 🔭 I'm passionate about web, mobile technoloiges and open source contribution.
 I'm also a self proclaimed photoshop designer & internet surfer (period)